What is tethering and why does it strike fear into the hearts of men planning gynecomastia surgery?

 In the spirit of “an ounce of prevention is worth a pound of cure,” and “the best defense is a good offense,” the right way to handle tethering is to avoid it in the first place.
 This means prospective gynecomastia surgery patients need to seek 1) a board certified plastic surgeon with an excellent reputation who is also 2) a gynecomastia specialist.
 This second point is very important because there are fewer plastic surgeons with extensive experience with man boobs than most guys think.
 Male breast reduction is essentially a specialty within a specialty—not just any surgeon or even plastic surgeon will do.

-Here in our practice in New York, gynecomastia surgery is performed by excising gland tissue and suctioning excess fat away gently with instruments we created specifically for this purpose.
+Here in our practice, gynecomastia surgery is performed by excising gland tissue and suctioning excess fat away gently with instruments we created specifically for this purpose.
 We leave a thin, uniform layer of fat between skin and muscle underneath to create the coveted masculine contours AND to prevent tethering.